akirov/ImgMatch/README.md

 ImgMatch is written in C++, in an object-oriented and modular fashion.
 It has a platform-independent GUI, which uses Qt framework.

-To compile the source in Windows environment you need Qt SDK plus MinGW and MSYS (for bash) in the path.
+To compile the source in Windows environment you need Qt SDK plus MinGW in the path.
 In Linux (or Cygwin) environment you need g++, qt-devel and make.
 If you want to use OpenCV, you may need to specify the location of its headers, libraries and its version in defines.mk.
-Then just run "make" in project's root directory.
-The executable file will be in "bin" directory.
+Then just run `make` or `mingw-make` in project's root directory.
+The executable file will be in `bin` directory.

 Screenshots